San Diego Motorcycle Hit & Run Accident Lawyers

 Motorcyclists Injured in San Diego Hit and Run Accidents

 The sunny skies and warm weather of San Diego make our city ideal for riding a motorcycle.
 But motorcycling can be a dangerous endeavor, no matter how wonderful the weather is.
-The biggest danger to motorcycle riders on Southern California’s roadways is other drivers.
+The biggest danger to motorcycle riders on local roadways is other drivers.
 San Diego County is full of drivers who speed, drive distracted (smart phones, eating, grooming, etc.), drive while impaired, fail to give motorcycles adequate space, or simply fail to see motorcycles.

 A motorcycle accident can leave a rider with serious and even life-threatening injuries.
 In the event a motorcycle collision is caused by another driver’s negligence, a motorcyclist will typically receive compensation from the at fault party to aid in paying for any accident related losses.
 But what happens if the responsible party leaves the scene of the accident?